×

 • Use drip irrigation to avoid splashing soil onto your strawberries.

 • Plant resistant varieties.
 Note, however, that these varieties are limited and are still not 100% resistant to anthracnose fungus.
-The Institute of Agriculture at the University of Tennessee points out that the “Sweet Charlie” variety may have some resistance to the disease.
+The Institute of Agriculture at the University of Tennessee says the “Sweet Charlie” variety may have some resistance to the disease.

 • Rotate your crops.
 Especially if you have a larger garden.